Bible Timeline Events in April 2025

 April 29 – Nisan 21

-Red Sea Crossing: The Lord opened the Red Sea before the children of Israel, and they went through on dry ground on Nisan 21, 1312 BC.
-The army of Egypt was drowned as they chased the Hebrews into the water and the sea crashed over them.
-Exodus 14:21-30
+🌊 Red Sea Crossing – The Lord opened the Red Sea before the children of Israel, and they went through on dry ground on Nisan 21, 1312 BC.
+The army of Egypt was drowned as they chased the Hebrews into the water.
+(Exodus 14:21-30)

 April 30 – Nisan 22

-Jericho March Began: On Nisan 22, 1272 BC, Jewish history records that Joshua and his men began their march around the city of Jericho.
-They would march around Jericho for a total of seven days.
-Joshua 6:1-3
+🚶♂️ March Around Jericho Begins – On Nisan 22, 1272 BC, Jewish history records that Joshua and his men began their march around the city of Jericho.
+(Joshua 6:1-3)